TheNicGard/DungeonStar/manual/manual-draft.md

 ## Rings

 Rings (represented by **=**) give the protagonist a more permanent effect than spells or potions, and one can be worn on both the left and right hand.

+## Light Sources

+Light sources can be found in the dungeon to increase the protagonist's field of view.
+Some items (like candles) only last for a certain amount of time, but it is rumored that some sources of light don't run out of power.

 # Controls